kew24/proj-Westra-data202/Report.md

 With this project, I aim to replicate this lab's findings that mutations in genes are enriched based on specific exposures.
 Specifically, I will set out to verify that "**the relative fitness of acquired mutations in hematopoietic stem and progenitor cells is modulated by environmental factors such as cancer treatment, smoking or the aging microenvironment in a gene-dependent manner.**"

-To do so, I will be recreating their **Figure 1c** using exactly the same data the authors used, and a combination of their published R code and some of my own original code.
+To do so, I will be recreating their **Figure 1c** using exactly the same data the authors used, and a combination of their published R code and some of my own original code (any code shown in this document is taken directly from the authors, and my additional supplementary code can be found as an appendix at the end of this document).
 In this process, I will be thoroughly narrating my steps to give insight into the process and decisions that were made.
 Because a big part of data science and computer science is looking through others' code, understanding it, and adapting it to fit your needs, doing so with this available example will be an exercise in this skill.
 Being able to accomplish the objectives I have outlined herein demonstrate the knowledge I've gained this semester in DATA-202, and that I am equipped to practically apply this in new situations.

 > *Much of the technical background information, including specific phrases, in this section was found in Bolton's [Nature Research blog post](https://cancercommunity.nature.com/posts/cancer-therapy-shapes-the-fitness-landscape-of-clonal-hematopoiesis).*